zefer/atmos/README.md

 - [x] `GET /status` endpoint for general info and debugging
 - [x] `PUT /reboot` and `PUT /reset` to assist with reconfiguring
 - [ ] Periodically read BME280 humidity, temperature & pressure values
+- [ ] Consider adding a dewpoint calculation from humidity + temperature
 - [ ] Periodically publish BME280 readings to MQTT
 - [ ] Build an MQTT listener that subscribes to the readings and writes them to an InfluxDB, similar to